How Much Does Renters Insurance Cost in New York?

 What is a Deductible?

-A deductible is basically the amount of money you’ll need to pay when making a claim.
+You'll need to pay a deductible when you're making a claim.

 If your possessions are damaged or destroyed, your deductible is the amount of money you would have to pay to replace them before insurance coverage takes over.